browserengineering/book/book/accessibility.md

             a11y_node = self.accessibility_tree.hit_test(x, y)
 ```

-The acronym `a11y`, with an "a", the number 11, and a "y", is a common
+By the way, the acronym `a11y` in `a11y_node`, with an "a", the number 11, and
-shorthand for the word "accessibility".[^why-11] The `hit_test`
+a "y", is a common shorthand for the word "accessibility".[^why-11] The
-function I'm calling is similar to code we wrote [many chapters
+`hit_test` function I'm calling is the same one we wrote earlier
-ago](chrome.md#click-handling) to handle clicks, except of course that
+[earlier](chrome.md#click-handling) to handle clicks, except
-it is searching a different tree:
+of course that it's searching a different tree:

 [^why-11]: The number "11" refers to the number of letters we're
     eliding from "accessibility".